riotkit-org/backup-repository/docs/source/server/shell-access.rst

 Shell access
 ============

-File Repository usage can be automated using shell commands.
+Backup Repository usage can be automated using shell commands.
-There are not so many commands, but basic usage could be automated using scripts.
+Although there is only few commands available, but it should be enough to cover basic automation needs.

-It is very helpful to create initially all required tokens and collections, so you can connect applications quickly and start doing backups or just file storing.
+It is very helpful to create initially all required accesses and collections, so you can connect applications quickly and start doing backups.

 Introduction
 ------------